 When mice were given 5mg/kg of CBD, the study showed irritation was reduced by up to 50%.

 A 2011 study from GW Booz analyzed the effect CBD Oil has on oxidative stress.
 The conclusion was that CBD is effective and reduces the risk of organ damage.

 Like with most research on CBD Oil, more needs to be done before conclusions can be drawn.
-However, the research around inflammation is among the most convincing.
-CBD Oil seems to have a strong reductive effect on acute and chronic inflammation as well as neuroinflammation.
+However, the research around irritation and using CBD for relief seems to be very promising.

-If you are a person that deals with any of the symptoms of inflammation, CBD Oil could be your solution.
-Hemp Bombs CBD Oil comes in various concentrations two delicious flavors, peppermint and watermelon.
+If you are a person that deals with irritation, CBD Oil could be your solution.
+Hemp Bombs CBD Oil comes in various concentrations and two delicious flavors, peppermint and watermelon.
 Hemp Bombs has some of the broadest selection of products out of any CBD Oil brand.
-See if Hemp Bombs can potentially help ease your inflammation symptoms today.
+See if Hemp Bombs can potentially help ease your irritation today.